2023 Most Popular Online Liberal Arts & Humanities Schools in the New England Region

 While working on their degree, liberal arts / sciences and humanities majors at CCV accumulate an average of around $11,897 in student debt.

-With a ranking of #6, Massachusetts Bay Community College did quite well on this year’s best schools for liberal arts / sciences and humanities students.
-Located in the large suburb of Wellesley Hills, MassBay Community College is a public school with a small student population.
+Massachusetts Bay Community College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #6 on the list.
+Located in the suburb of Wellesley Hills, MassBay Community College is a public college with a small student population.

 On average, liberal arts / sciences and humanities graduates from MassBay Community College take out $8,250 in student loans while working on their degree.